SnailUsbs/ACN-Precompiled-Server/README.md

 # This version of ACN's does not fix any of the vuln/exploits in it, its the same exact one running in freesoul currently.
+If you want to use a custom ACN client that fixes most of the issues below, you can find my own in https://github.com/SnailUsbs/FreeAllCityNetwork

 If you are just playing with friends though, it should not be an issue in all honesty, but below are the issues that I currently know of, client side or not:

 - NaN can remotely crash players game if used in the correct way